 As Leonardo was drilling to construct water pipes, there was no problem with the walls collapsing as there was minimal external pressure.

-However, tunneling underground is fraught with risk of tunnel collapse, and it was the Victorians who came up with the idea of laying a lining just behind the tunneling shield to hold up the walls.
+However, tunnelling underground is fraught with the risk of tunnel collapse, and it was the Victorians who came up with the idea of laying a lining just behind the tunnelling shield to hold up the walls.

 Today, the tunnel boring machine is a grand piece of engineering, but to see a curiously familiar looking version from 500 years ago — pop along to the Science Museum.